default value

 HITCOUNT_KEEP_HIT_IN_DATABASE¶

-older than the time specified will be removed for the Hits
+This setting is used with the hitcount_cleanup management command and specifies a timedelta within which to keep/save Hits.
+Any Hit older than the time specified will be removed for the Hits table.:

 # default value